dantaeyoung/terralibrary/README.md

       - it doesn't run yet, because we have a placeholder
       - when I scan a barcode `0123456789`, `1-(library_write!
 0123456789 checked_in yes)-1` runs
         - which: sets the row of `012345679`, column `checked_in` and sets the value to `yes`
+      - I keep on scanning barcodes, and they keep on getting added
+      - after letting the system sit for a while, the incantation buffer is about to disappear
+      - I scan the code `@print` which prints out the current incantation buffer to a code.
+This becomes the code that you can scan in to check books in.